 Keep Your Stride on Vacation — How to Run When You Can’t Run

-Travel is a time to relax, explore, and reset, but for many of us, it can also bring "fitness anxiety."
-We worry about losing our hard-earned endurance or breaking our streak.
-In the RunWalk Revolution community, we know that vacation doesn't have to mean the end of your training—it’s just a time for maintenance mode.
-It's a great opportunity for making Run/Walk/Run a lasting habit by staying flexible.
+Travel is a time to relax, explore, and reset, but for many runners, it can also bring a little fitness anxiety.
+We worry about losing fitness, breaking momentum, or falling off schedule.
+In the RunWalk Revolution community, we know vacation does not have to mean the end of your training.
+Often, it simply becomes a time for maintenance mode.
+It can also be a great chance to practice making Run/Walk/Run a lasting habit by staying flexible.

-On many vacations, you actually walk significantly more than usual.
-Consider this high-volume walking as "active recovery" that keeps your cardiovascular system engaged while giving your primary running muscles a well-deserved break.
+On many trips, you may actually walk far more than usual.
+That extra walking can count as useful active recovery, keeping you moving while giving your main running muscles a break.

 Quick Summary

-• The 10-Day Grace Period: Most runners lose negligible aerobic fitness in the first 10–14 days of downtime.
+• The 10-Day Grace Period: Most runners lose very little aerobic fitness in the first 10 to 14 days.

 Detraining Timeline: A Reality Check